databricks/terraform-provider-databricks/docs/resources/cluster.md

 * `enable_encryption` - (Optional) Enable server-side encryption, false by default.
 * `encryption_type` - (Optional) The encryption type, it could be `sse-s3` or `sse-kms`.
 It is used only when encryption is enabled, and the default type is `sse-s3`.
 * `kms_key` - (Optional) KMS key used if encryption is enabled and encryption type is set to `sse-kms`.
 * `canned_acl` - (Optional) Set canned access control list, e.g. `bucket-owner-full-control`.
 If `canned_cal` is set, the cluster instance profile must have `s3:PutObjectAcl` permission on the destination bucket and prefix.
 The full list of possible canned ACLs can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).
 By default, only the object owner gets full control.
-If you are using cross-account role for writing data, you may want to set `bucket-owner-full-control` to make bucket owners able to read the logs.
+If you are using a cross-account role for writing data, you may want to set `bucket-owner-full-control` to make bucket owners able to read the logs.

 ## init_scripts